What Exactly Does a Penis With a Curve Look Like and Is It a Problem?

-Many men have a slightly curved penis when erect, and it's also normal for the penis to curve slightly to one side when it is flaccid.
-However, adult men who have a penis that's curved more than 30 degrees could have Peyronie's disease, a condition in which fibrous scar tissue, called plaque, forms under the skin of the penis and causes curvature in erections.
+Many men have a slight curve to their penis when erect, and it's also normal for the penis to look like it has a curve slightly to one side, either left or right, when it is flaccid.
+However, adult men who have a penis that's curved more than 30 degrees could have Peyronie's disease, a condition in which fibrous scar tissue, called plaque, forms under the skin of the penis and causes it to curve during erections.

 While the exact cause of Peyronie's disease is unknown, it's believed to occur due to microscopic injuries that happen during sex, according to Petar Bajic, M.D., a urologist at Cleveland Clinic's Center for Men's Health at the Glickman Urological and Kidney Institute.
 Peyronie's disease may affect up to 10 percent of men at some point in their lives, he said.